svenssonjoel/lispBM/README.md

 2. A few built-in functions: define, cons, car, cdr, eval, list, gensym, +, -, >, < and =
 3. Some special forms: Lambdas, closures, lets (letrecs) and quote.
 4. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
-5. Compiles for, and runs on Zynq 7000 (ZynqBerry).
+5. Compiles for, and runs on Zynq 7000.

 ## Short term TODOs
 1. Write more tests.